Canning Vegetables: What are the Best Vegetables for Canning?

 I often mention safe tested recipes or directions.
 What do I mean by ‘tested recipes’?

 The USDA / National Center for Home Food Preservation is a safe resource.
-That is where many of our recipes here on Simply Canning come from.
-These folks have access to the testing that has been done.
+That is where many of the recipes here on Simply Canning come from.
+The NCFHFP folks have access to the testing that has been done.

 The Ball company and her Canadian counterpart Bernardin have books and websites with tested recipes.
 Just check the source.
 If you can’t find the source I’d look further.